DHLab-TSENG/MedM2T/SupplementaryMaterial/SupplementaryMaterial.md

 **[Table B2](TABLE_B2.pdf)** lists the algorithm hyperparameters used during model training.
 An early stopping strategy was applied, with the maximum number of epochs set to 20.

 ## II.
 HYPERPARAMETERS OF COMPARED MODELS
 We compared MedM2T against several state-of-the-art multimodal frameworks, including MultiBench [19], MultiModN [20], and HAIM [21].
 For MultiBench and MultiModN, most hyperparameters were adopted from their original configurations applied for the MIMIC datasets, with minor adjustments to hidden dimensions and learning rates.
 HAIM followed the hyperparameter tuning strategy recommended in the original work.
-Each modality’s input type and encoder are summarized in Table B3, where time series (stats) refers to statistical feature extraction via the HAIM framework.
+Each modality’s input type and encoder are summarized in **[Table B3](#table-b3)**, where time series (stats) refers to statistical feature extraction via the HAIM framework.
 MultiBench and MultiModN constructed multimodal learning frameworks using encoder–fusion–decoder architectures, whereas HAIM applied preprocessing followed by XGBoost for classification and regression.
 For other compared models that did not explicitly provide hyperparameter settings, we used configurations consistent with MedM2T for similar data types and tasks, with additional tuning of learning rates.

 #### **TABLE B3.**